ottowang2772/traffic_analysis/Multi-Lane Traffic Model with Lane-Changing and Pressure Terms.md

 ## 6. Lane-Changing Source Terms

-Let $ \lambda $ be the lane-changing rate coefficient.
+Let $\lambda$ be the lane-changing rate coefficient.
 Then:

 ### Outflow Terms